ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 ---
-title: OVHcloud API & OS Installation
+title: OVHcloud API and OS Installation
 excerpt: Use OVHcloud API to install or re-install an OS on your dedicated server
 updated: 2024-02-07
 ---

 ## Objective

-Fully automating OS installation or re-installation on a [dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/) with the [OVHcloud API](/pages/manage_and_operate/api/first-steps) can be interesting in various situations.
+Fully automating OS installation or reinstallation on a [dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/) with the [OVHcloud API](/pages/manage_and_operate/api/first-steps) can be interesting in various situations.

 ## Requirements